KAI-Automation-Systems/Neural_Network/README.md

 # 🧠 My First AI Brain

-This is my first neural network — fully coded **from scratch** in Python using only NumPy.
+This is my first neural network.
+Fully coded **from scratch** in Python using only NumPy.
 No frameworks, no magic.
 I built this to really understand how an AI learns.

 ## ⚙️ What it does